Bomberry/bomberry.github.io/bomberry-com/content/portfolio/craftmaster.md

     caption = "Rendered comp"
     media = ["Streamlio-BC-Rendering-PlexusUV.png"]
     [[sections.case_study_content.figures]]
+      style = "cs-dark"
       src = "CraftMaster-Branding-AppIcons@2x.png"
       figcaption = "A few application icons"
+      figdetail = "A sample of the application’s UI icons.
+Each icon has the same hexagon silhouette that reinforces the logo graphic shape, and allows for UI clustering (like a beehive)."
     # [[sections.case_study_content.figures]]
     #   src = "CraftMaster-Branding-AppIcons@2x.png"
     #   figcaption = "A few application icons"